groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-personal-storage-pst-or-ost-with-options.md

 ### Convert each personal storage content to different formats

-The following code sample shows how to convert each personal storage content to a different format based on the content type.
+The following code snippet shows how to convert each personal storage content to a different format based on the content type:

 *   JPG attachments will be converted to PNG
 *   DOCX attachments will be converted to PDF